OutSystems/docs-support/src/enterprise/maintenance/change-ac.md

 ## Changing the Activation Code

-Please read the complete procedure before starting to execute it.
-If you have any questions, please reach out to [OutSystems Support](https://success.outsystems.com/Support) ahead of execution.
+Before changing the Activation Code,  read the complete procedure first.
+If you have any questions, contact [OutSystems Support](https://success.outsystems.com/Support).

-To move from the previous Activation Code (AAA in this text) to the new Activation Code (BBB in this text), proceed as follows:
+To move from the previous Activation Code (AAA in this text) to the new Activation Code (BBB in this text), follow these steps:

 1. Pause all deployments to Production.
-Development activities in other environments may continue.
+Development activities in other environments can continue.

 1. For all environments, backup the license file for the Activation Code AAA.